jmrphy/media_civil_war/media_civil_war.md

 civil war onset only above the threshold at which they constitute a mass communications system.
 Below that threshold, increases in mass media should increase the likelihood of civil war.
-The theory is tested with parametric and semi-parametric regressions on quantitative data from a recent study [@Camber:2013ul] and historical time-series at the international level.
-In addition to unifying extant qualitative and quantitative evidence, the non-linear, war-before-peace theory is consistent with new and unique observable implications pertaining to the relative effects of different media technologies and empirical patterns at the international level since 1816.
-This research note contributes an important new insight into the causes of civil war and contributes to the burgeoning research agenda on the nexus of information-communication technology (ICT) and political conflict.
+The theory is tested with parametric and semi-parametric regressions on cross-sectional time-series data from a recent study [@Camber:2013ul] and historical time-series at the international level.
+Consistent with the theory, I find evidence of substantial non-linearity in the effect of mass media on civil war onset.
+Findings are also broadly consistent with additional observable implications pertaining to the relative effects of different media technologies and empirical patterns at the international level since 1816.
+This research note contributes an important new insight into the causes of civil war and contributes to the burgeoning research agenda on the nexus of information-communication technology (ICT) and political conflict.\newline

+Last update: September 25, 2014[^1] \newline

 \clearpage
 \pagenumbering{arabic}